Furnace/HVAC Replacement Cost in Nashville (2026)

 Community❓Common Questions

 Yes, Metro Nashville requires a mechanical permit for all HVAC replacements.
-Fees typically range from $75 to $200 depending on the project valuation, and an inspection is mandatory to verify code compliance.
+The base fee is $75, but total permitting costs typically range from $100 to $200 when including electrical fees and mandatory inspections.

-For a standard 2,000 square foot home in the Nashville area, homeowners should budget between $8,000 and $15,000 for a full system replacement, depending on the chosen efficiency rating (SEER2).
+For a standard 2,000 sq. ft. home, Nashville homeowners can expect to pay between $8,000 and $15,000 for a full system replacement, depending on the efficiency rating and whether existing ductwork is reused.

 📊Our Methodology